gordenbrown51/Tor-Messenger-user.js/README.md

 Some insecure things are enabled, why?
 -------------------

 * Because I don't disable everything due the fact that to disable it have no real benefit except theoretically hardening.
-If you found real pages with attacks, report it to me and I will posible change that, but as long no one found any page / link which compromise the securty aspect within Tor Messenger I will not change that.
+If you found real pages with attacks, report it to me and I will possible change that, but as long no one found any page / link which compromise the security aspect within Tor Messenger I will not change that.
 I really don't a da** about theoretically pages/attacks which shows xyz possible attack which mostly requires Javascript and such enabled.
 I prefer real world examples.
 Theoretically all is possible but so what?!
 * E.g. safe-browsing/disk cache/ssl reporting/javascript is enabled for several reasons.
 Since we use OTR by default it makes no sense to e.g. touch disk cache.
 The other option are enabled for security reasons or to not lower the 'fun' since it might break other things, a Messenger isn't a browser, please keep that in mind!